Teri Shields

-Theresia Anna Lilian Maria Shields (née Schmon; August 1, 1933 – October 31, 2012) was an American actress, film producer, socialite, and model.
+Theresia Anna Lilian Maria Shields (née Schmon; August 1, 1933 – October 31, 2012) was an American actress, who was the mother and manager of actress Brooke Shields.

 Life and career

 Shields was born and raised in Newark, New Jersey.
 She was the daughter of Theresa (née Dollinger), a house cleaner, and John Schmon, a chemist.
-She was of German, English, Scotch-Irish, and Welsh ancestry.
+She was of German, English, Scots-Irish, French-Canadian and Welsh ancestry.
 In 1964, she married Francis Alexander Shields.
 Several months later, they filed for divorce.
-The couple's only child, Brooke (born 1965), became a well-known model and actress.
+The couple's only child, Brooke (b.
+1965), became a well-known model and actress.

 When Brooke was a child, they lived in a townhouse on the Upper East Side.

 She acted alongside her daughter in Wanda Nevada, Endless Love, and Backstreet Dreams.

 In 2009, Brooke announced that her mother was suffering from dementia.
 On October 31, 2012, Shields died at age 79 following a long illness related to dementia.